MachuPixel/sdc-overview-api/README.md

   ---

-## 🛠 DB Initialization and ETL Quaries in Postgres
+## 🛠 DB Initialization and ETL Queries in Postgres

 ### Local: Create and seed the database: